-Data security is an important part of any business.
-Keeping sensitive information not only protects your employees, but also protects your clients as well.
+Data security is an integral part of any business.
+Keeping sensitive information not only protects your employees but also protects your clients as well.
 Keeping this data secure helps to add customer loyalty, which will only help your business moving forward.
-There are many different ways to keep your data secure.
+There are many different ways to keep your information safe.
 Here are some best practices when it comes to data security methods.

 Another type of data security that is not talked about as often is the destruction of data.
-Oftentimes, data is forgotten about when it’s stored on old hard drives or memory sticks.
+Usually, data is forgotten about when it’s stored on old hard drives or memory sticks.
 Even when the data is deleted from these devices, the data is still stored and can be recovered.
-In order to protect against this information being recovered, data destruction is the best way to keep this information secure.
+To protect against this information being retrieved, data destruction is the best way to keep this information secure.
 The safest way to ensure this data from being accessed is through the physical destruction of data.
 For this to happen, companies will take old hard drives, for example, and physically destroy them, rendering all information on them unreadable.
-Data destruction is an important part of data security that all businesses should keep in mind.
+Data destruction is an essential part of data security that all businesses should keep in mind.